Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Conclusion

 \section{Conclusion}

-In this paper, we propose a simple yet effective method, called Input Gradient Distillation (IGD), to release the inequality phenomena in $l_{\infty}$-adversarial training.
-While preserving the model's adversarial robustness, IGD can make $l_{\infty}$-adversarially trained model's decision pattern equal and improve the $l_{\infty}$-adversarially trained model's robustness to inductive attacks\citep{duaninequality}, i.i.d. random noise, and occlusion.
-Such improved robustness has better generalization compared to that gained by CutOut.
-We also formally explain how IGD- and standard-trained model gain robustness to noise and occlusion and claim that the equal decision pattern promotes the model's robustness by suppressing the deviation of the class score.
-Also, we find the unsatisfactory performance of IGD on low-resolution datasets and attribute it to the small scale of pixels and the presence of other factors.
-We hope that this work can inspire future research to alleviate the issue of clustering important pixels and provide a better explanation of how the equality of the decision pattern interacts with other factors.
+In this paper, we propose a simple yet effective method called Input Gradient Distillation (IGD) to release the inequality phenomenon in $\ell_{\infty}$-AT.
+While preserving the model's adversarial robustness, IGD can make the $\ell_{\infty}$-adversarially trained model's decision pattern equal and improve the $\ell_{\infty}$-adversarially trained model's robustness against inductive attacks~\cite{duaninequality} and i.i.d. random noise.
+Besides releasing the inequality phenomenon, IGD is also a tool to help us analyze and explain the relationship between the inequality phenomenon and the model's robustness against noise and occlusion because of its ability to control variables.
+With the help of IGD, we point out that releasing the inequality phenomenon can decrease the class score's deviation caused by the input space perturbation.
+Moreover, we discover that the severity of the inequality phenomenon may vary according to the resolution of the dataset and that the inequality phenomenon is more severe on the high-resolution dataset.
+Through empirical experiments, we conjecture that such a phenomenon is caused by the intrinsic properties of the low-resolution dataset and the influence of other factors that may overwhelm the inequality phenomenon when the resolution of the dataset is low.